centric-lt/tf-homework/README.md

 Requirement section below :rotating_light:

 ### General
-- Use Terraform
+* Use Terraform
+    * Use version 0.12.x or higher
-- Use OCI (Oracle Cloud Infrastructure)
+* Use OCI (Oracle Cloud Infrastructure)

 ### Infrastructure
 - Solution has to feature at minimum 2 Tiers: Web and Database